saloon-protocol/smartcontracts/README.md

 - Pool #2 pays bounty and now instead of holding a total of 100K, it only has 50K
 - User staking amount decreases from 10 to 9.5

+function claimPremium(address \_staker) external onlyManager nonReentrant {
+// how many chunks of time (currently = 2 weeks) since lastclaimed? lastTimeClaimed = lastClaimed[_staker];
+uint256 sinceLastClaimed = block.timestamp - lastTimeClaimed;
+uint256 paymentPeriod = poolPremiumPaymentPeriod;
+// calculate how many chunks of period have been missed uint256 timeChuncks = sinceLastClaimed / paymentPeriod;
+// if more than 2 have been missed it means that a at least one week hasnt been paid if (timeChuncks > 2) {
+// calculate average APY of that time
+///////////// current solution has to go through all changes in APY, maybe not the most optimal solution. uint256 APYsum;
+uint256 count;
+for (i; i < APYrecords.length(); ++i) {
+if (APYrecords.timeStamp >= lastTimeClaimed) {
+APYsum += APYrecords.periodAPY;
+count += 1;
+}
+}
+uint256 APYaverage = APYsum / count;
+////////////

+            // Caculate owedPremium times how many periods were missed uint256 owedPremium = ((staker[_staker] / APYaverage) /
+                fortnightlyAPYSplit) * timeChuncks;

+            // Pay
+            token.safeTransfer(_staker, owedPremium);
+            // TODO if transfer fails call payPremium
+            // TODO if payPremium fails update APY to 0%

+            // update premiumBalance
+            premiumBalance -= owedPremium;
+        } else {
+            // calculate currently owed for the week uint256 owedPremium = (staker[_staker] / desiredAPY) /
+                fortnightlyAPYSplit;
+            // pay current period owed

+            token.safeTransfer(_staker, owedPremium);
+            // TODO if transfer fails call payPremium
+            // TODO if payPremium fails update APY to 0%

+            // update premium
+            premiumBalance -= owedPremium;
+        }

+        // update last time claimed
+        lastClaimed[_staker] = block.timestamp;

+        return true;